Spain pulls ambassador from Buenos Aires permanently

 By confusing himself and his family with the Spanish State, Sánchez “is tarnishing the international reputation of Spain,” Milei explained.
 He “will become a laughing stock” for raising a personal conflict to the diplomatic level, Milei also pointed out.

-Regarding Sánchez's claims that Milei was interfering in local politics, the South American leader recalled that the Spanish PM had “openly campaigned for [Sergio] Massa” last year. ;ilei beat Massa in a runoff on his way to Casa Rosada.
+Regarding Sánchez's claims that Milei was interfering in local politics, the South American leader recalled that the Spanish PM had “openly campaigned for [Sergio] Massa” last year.
+Milei beat Massa in a runoff on his way to Casa Rosada.
 Milei also claimed Kirchnerism was behind Spain's reaction.

 Likewise, he promised that the relationship with Spain will not be affected by the tension and posed that “One of the characteristics of the socialists is to sabotage governments that are not of their palate,” he also assured.